DonP1r3lly/ESP32/README.md

 3.Once loaded, compile it, verify that there are no errors, and select the port where your board is connected.
 When connecting the board, press the right button for a few seconds.

 4. After completing these steps, you can load the software onto the board.

+5. Disconnect the board from the computer and reconnect it to the computer or a power source.

+6. From your mobile phone, turn on the Wi-Fi and connect to the network named "ESP32_AP" with the password: password123.
+Once connected, open the mobile browser and enter the following address: 192.168.4.1.
+You will establish communication with the device, allowing you to perform network scans.

+Enjoy.